 Freestyler sets sights on World Cup, Olympics

-After suffering a few setbacks in the past few seasons, including several injuries, Whistlers Sylvia Kerfoot is ready to take on the World Cup circuit this season.
+After suffering a few setbacks over the past couple of seasons, including, a shoulder injury that required surgery, Whistlers Sylvia Kerfoot is ready to take on the World Cup circuit once again this season.

-She spent the entire summer training on her own and with the national team, and hopes to build on her strong finish in the nationals last season, where she finished with a silver in dual moguls and a bronze in moguls.
-And unlike last season, shes starting the year injury free.
+She spent the entire summer training on her own and with the national team, and hopes to build on her strong finish in the nationals, where she finished with a silver in dual moguls and a bronze in moguls.
+And unlike last season, shes starting this year injury free.

-Although she does receive some support from Sport Canada and the Canadian Freestyle Ski Team, Kerfoot will have to foot much of the bill herself this year.
-With competitions coming up in the U.S., Europe and Asia, that can get expensive.
+Although she does receive some support from Sport Canada and the Canadian Freestyle Ski Team, Kerfoot will have to foot much of the bill herself this season.
+With competitions in the U.S., Europe and Asia, that can get expensive.

 "Its a total Catch-22 because you need funding to be in the top-five."

-Kerfoot worked all summer, but spent every cent she earned at a two-week team Canada training camp at Zermatt, Switzerland.
+Kerfoot worked all summer to be able to afford this season, but spent every cent she earned at a two-week Canadian team training camp at Zermatt, Switzerland.

 "It was great training, but it was in Europe and that meant air travel.
 Its not cheap," she said.